 Preeclampsia (with or without eclampsia) develops after the 20th week of pregnancy and usually before the end of the first week after delivery.
 One fourth of the cases occur after delivery, usually within the first 4 days but sometimes up to 6 weeks after delivery.

-Most pregnant women with this syndrome have high blood pressure and protein in the urine, but some have neither.
+Most pregnant women with the HELLP syndrome have high blood pressure and protein in the urine, but some have neither.

 The cause of preeclampsia is unknown.
 But it is more common among women who

-Some women have no symptoms.
+Some women with preeclampsia have no symptoms.
 In others, preeclampsia causes fluids to accumulate (edema Swelling Swelling is due to excess fluid in the tissues.
 The fluid is predominantly water.
 Swelling may be widespread or confined to a single limb or part of a limb.
-Swelling is often in the feet and... read more ), particularly in the hands and face and around the eyes but also in the feet.
+Swelling is often in the feet and... read more ), particularly in the hands, fingers, neck, and face and around the eyes but also in the feet.
 Rings may no longer fit.
 Women may gain excess weight quickly, sometimes more than 5 pounds a week.

 Preeclampsia may cause few noticeable symptoms for a while, then suddenly worsen and cause seizures (eclampsia).

 Babies may be small because the placenta malfunctions or because they are born prematurely.
+They may even die.
 Babies of women with preeclampsia are 4 or 5 times more likely to have problems soon after birth than babies of women who do not have this complication, depending on how early the baby is born and how much the baby weighs at delivery.